WZDA

 WZDA (103.9 FM) is a commercial radio station licensed to Beavercreek, Ohio, serving the Dayton metro area, owned by iHeartMedia, Inc. As of December 27, 2021, it broadcasts country music on its standard analog transmission, using the "New Country 103.9" moniker, after previously being an alternative rock station called "Alt 103.9."
 The WZDA studios are located in Dayton, while the station transmitter resides in the neighboring suburb of Moraine.
-Besides a standard analog transmission, WZDA broadcasts over two HD Radio channels, and is available online via iHeartRadio.
+Besides a standard analog transmission, WZDA broadcasts in HD Radio, and is available online via iHeartRadio.

 History

-WHBM (1962-1978)
+WHBM (1962–1978)

 WZDA began as WHBM on June 18, 1962, under license to Xenia, Ohio; the WHBM call letters stood for "Harry B. Miller", the station's owner and general manager.
 WHBM was the FM sister station to AM station WELX in Xenia and WERM in Wapakoneta.
 WELX and WHBM began operations in the late 1960s with a middle of the road format, then switching in the early 1970s to progressive jazz and soul gospel.
 WHBM_FM, began operations first in 1962 from the second floor above "The Dutch Oven" bakery on North Detroit St., in Xenia.
 WELX began operations several years later.
 Both stations eventually operated from the WELX transmitter site adjacent to U.S. Route 35 off June Drive in Xenia.
 Both stations miraculously survived the April 3, 1974, tornado which ravaged Xenia and nearby Beavercreek.
 However, a fire destroyed the small studio/transmitter building around 1977, thus WELX and WHBM both went silent.

-WDJX (1978-1982)
+WDJX (1978–1982)

 Both stations along with WERM were sold in 1978 to separate owners with WELX (now southern gospel WGNZ) owned by L&D Broadcasting and WHBM sold to Ohio Broadcast Associates becoming Top-40 formatted WDJX, using the "Xenia/Fairborn/Beavercreek" top of hour ID giving FM competition to Dayton's WING (AM).

-WYMJ (1982-1992)
+WYMJ (1982–1992)

 In 1982 WDJX moved its studios (and eventually its city of license) to Beavercreek, later becoming Hot A/C-formatted "Majic 104" WYMJ-FM.
 In 1989 WYMJ was purchased by Alan Gray's Dayton Radio, Inc and switched to "Oldies 104".

-WRVF (1992-1995)
+WRVF (1992–1995)

 By 1992, the station became WRVF "The River" with a country format before being overshadowed by the former WHIO-FM becoming WHKO "K-99.1 FM",.